All Episodes

 The Washington Post story.

-The flawed rollout of the Affordable Care Act, Obamacare, has pushed President Obama to the lowest point of his presidency with dwindling faith in his competence, and in many of the personal attributes that have buoyed him in the past, according to a new Washington Post ABC news poll.
+The flawed rollout of the Affordable Care Act, Obamacare, has pushed President Obama to the lowest point of his presidency with dwindling faith in his competence and in many of the personal attributes that have buoyed him in the past, according to a new Washington Post-ABC news poll.

 Opposition to the new health care law also hit a record high in the survey.

-Saying they oppose Obamacare.
+57% saying they oppose Obamacare.

-Forty-six percent said they are strongly against it.
+46% said they are strongly against it.

-Fifty-seven percent oppose it in the Gallup poll, fifty-six percent say that government should not have anything to do with health care.
+56% say that government should not have anything to do with health care.

-Just a month ago, moderate Republicans, and if I might add conservative Republicans who are scared to be known as conservative Republicans and try to portray themselves as moderate.
+Just a month ago, moderate Republicans, and if I might add, conservative Republicans who are scared to be known as conservative Republicans and try to portray themselves as moderate.

 In fact, let me get even more precise.

-Conservative media people scared to death to be identified as such who portray themselves as moderate Republicans were also telling us that Ted Cruz and Mike Lee were absolute idiots, For trying to stop Obamacare, that there was no way it could happen.
+Conservative media people, scared to death to be identified as such, who portray themselves as moderate Republicans, were also telling us that Ted Cruz and Mike Lee were absolute idiots for trying to stop Obamacare, that there was no way it could happen.

-The same conservative media types afraid to be conservative, and so they cast themselves as moderate centrists or what have you, were also telling us that there was no way some lunatic like Ted Cruz or Sarah Palin or somebody like that would ever break out and have a chance at getting the Republican nomination.
+The same conservative media types, afraid to be conservative, and so they cast themselves as moderate centrists or what have you, were also telling us that there was no way some lunatic like Ted Cruz or Sarah Palin or somebody like that would ever, ever break out and have a chance at getting the Republican nomination.

-Just a month ago.
+Just a month ago, remember?

 We were hearing all of that about Ted Cruz and Mike Lee.

-The idiots.
+They idiots.

 And once again, they were the prescient ones.